statsmodels/statsmodels/docs/source/pitfalls.rst

 of some results checks some known potential problems and informs the user.
-This `blog article <http://jpktd.blogspot.ca/2012/01/anscombe-and-diagnostic-statistics.html>`_ shows some examples of linear regression and how we can use diagnostics checks and tests to help us identify possible misspecification problems.
+This `blog article <http://jpktd.blogspot.ca/2012/01/anscombe-and-diagnostic-statistics.html>`_ shows some examples of linear regression and how we can use diagnostics checks and tests to help us identify possible model misspecification.
 The underlying statistical problems are the same for all statistical packages, but they differ in the way extreme or corner cases are handled.

-Please report corner cases for which the models might not work, so we can add them.
+Please report corner cases for which the models might not work, so we can fix or add them.

 Repeated calls to fit with different parameters
 -----------------------------------------------